UK decries France's seizure of fishing boat as post-Brexit row deepens | Law-Order

 The action signalled France's determination not to back down in the row, a day after listing potential sanctions https://www.reuters.com/world/europe/brexit-france-readying-sanctions-if-uk-withholds-fishing-licences-2021-10-27 against Britain if there is no progress in talks.
 They include extra customs checks on British goods from Nov.
 2 and what was widely seen in London as a threat to cut electricity exports to Britain if talks fail.

-France's actions appear intended as a warning shot to put pressure on Britain to compromise at talks with the EU.
-The British government said the French reaction was "disappointing and disproportionate, and not what we would expect from a close ally and partner".

-Environment minister George Eustice challenged France's statement that the boat had no licence, and told parliament the steps threatened by France appeared to be incompatible with a post-Brexit free-trade agreement and wider international law. "...if carried through, (they) will be met with an appropriate and calibrated response," he said.
+British environment minister George Eustice challenged France's statement that the boat had no licence.
+He told parliament France's threatened steps appeared to be incompatible with a post-Brexit free-trade agreement and international law. "...if carried through, (they) will be met with an appropriate and calibrated response," he said.

 Girardin made clear France could not cut off electricity supplies to Britain as a retaliatory measure but said it could raise tariffs.
 Britain was importing about 6% of its electricity supply from France on Thursday, data showed.
-Jersey, a self-governing British Crown Dependency 14 miles off the French coast, said on Thursday it was "extremely disappointed" at France's announcement as Jersey officials had met officials from France, the UK and the European Commission on Wednesday morning.
+Jersey, a self-governing British Crown Dependency 14 miles off the French coast, said it was "extremely disappointed" at France's announcement as Jersey officials had met officials from France, the UK and the European Commission on Wednesday.

-"The outcome of that meeting was that 162 French vessels will be licensed to fish in Jersey's territorial waters from this Friday", the Jersey government statement said.
+"The outcome of that meeting was that 162 French vessels will be licensed to fish in Jersey's territorial waters from this Friday", Jersey's government said.
 VESSEL IMPOUNDED

 The Cornelis Gert Jan's skipper is under preliminary investigation for dredging 2,160 kg (4,762 lb) of scallops and could face a 75,000-euro ($87,500 fine).
 Its owners said the vessel had a fishing licence and had been fishing legally.
 "We are a pawn of bigger forces here.
 This is to do with licences and the beef that the French have with the licences of French vessels," Andrew Brown, a director of Macduff Shellfish, told Reuters.